 Workers on the front-lines will tell you that it takes an average of nine to 15 interactions before a person experiencing homelessness will accept help, which makes it all the more important to offer them meaningful information that can actually help people improve their lives.
 Now, all of Midtown Blue PSOs are receiving training on homeless outreach.

 “Fewer people are reporting to their offices in Midtown during the pandemic, but our homeless population has continued to increase,” said Midtown Alliance Director of Public Safety and Operations Marcus Neville during a September 2020 interview.
 “Through our outreach program, our PSOs are staying engaged, building relationships and working to get more unsheltered people to accept services that will get them off the streets.”

 This year has not been an easy one to predict, and neither will 2021.
 But we can be assured that there will be workers on the front lines fighting to end homelessness through innovative partnerships that likely wouldn’t have happened before the pandemic.

 How You Can Help

-There are more than 100 medical, public safety, non-profit and housing organizations that comprise Atlanta’s Homeless Continuum of Care.
+There are more than 100 medical, public safety, non-profit and housing organizations working to end homelessness in Atlanta.
 And there are many ways you can get involved.